mewmiyu/macaw/README.md

 In order to use MACAW you need to provide a config file, describing what you want to do.
 An example file with all possible configurations can be found in [configs/base.yaml](configs/base.yaml).
 We also provided more specific config files, based on the method:

 - [configs/run-macaw.yaml](configs/run-macaw.yaml) runs the application for a given video file.
-The weights for the detector are also automatically downloaded if "Download" is set to True.
+The weights for the detector are also automatically downloaded if "Download" is set to True (which by default is set to False).
 - [configs/train.yaml](configs/train.yaml) configures macaw to train the detection model on the specified dataset.
-You can define the backbone architecture of the FasterRCNN, Hyperparameters for the training, as well as the usage of weights and biases.
+You can define the backbone architecture of the FasterRCNN, Hyperparameters for the training, as well as the usage of the training tracking platform Weights & Biases.
 - [configs/eval.yaml](configs/eval.yaml) configures macaw to see the results of the detection model.
 The config file therefore contains the data as well as the model-checkpoint.
 If "Download" is set to true, macaw tries to download the model-weights.
 - [configs/label.yaml](configs/label.yaml) configures macaw to label a dataset.
 The annotation json-file stores all annotations made by the user.
 If the mode is set to "review" the already made annotations are displayed.